Throttle

 throttle 3gslow --log

-And then when you actually start your Docker container, give it the right privileges with --cap-add=NET_ADMIN
+When you start your Docker container, give it the right privileges with --cap-add=NET_ADMIN.

 You can also use Docker networks to change connectivity when testing inside a container.